Dachau concentration camp: Final days

 As late as 19 April 1945, prisoners were sent to KZ Dachau; on that date a freight train from Buchenwald with nearly 4,500 was diverted to Nammering.
 SS troops and police confiscated food and water that local townspeople tried to give to the prisoners.
 Nearly three hundred dead bodies were ordered removed from the train and carried to a ravine over 400 m away.
 The 524 prisoners who had been forced to carry the dead to this site were then shot by the guards, and buried along with those who had died on the train.
 Nearly 800 bodies went into this mass grave.
 The train continued on to KZ Dachau.

 During April 1945 as U.S. troops drove deeper into Bavaria, the commander of KZ Dachau suggested to Himmler that the camp be turned over to the Allies.
 Himmler, in signed correspondence, prohibited such a move, adding that "No prisoners shall be allowed to fall into the hands of the enemy alive."

+Between January and April 1945 11,560 detainees died at KZ Dachau according to a U.S. Army report of 1945, though the Dachau administration registered 12,596 deaths from typhus at the camp over the same period.
 On 24 April 1945, just days before the U.S. troops arrived at the camp, the commandant and a strong guard forced between 6,000 and 7,000 surviving inmates on a death march from Dachau south to Eurasburg, then eastwards towards the Tegernsee; liberated two days after Hitler's death by a Nisei-ethnicity U.S. Army artillery battalion.
 Any prisoners who could not keep up on the six-day march were shot.
 Many others died of exhaustion, hunger and exposure.
 Months later a mass grave containing 1,071 prisoners was found along the route.

-Though at the time of liberation the death rate had peaked at 200 per day, after the liberation by U.S. forces the rate eventually fell to between 50 and 80 deaths per day.
+Though at the time of liberation the death rate had peaked at 200 per day, after the liberation by U.S. forces the rate eventually fell to between 50 and 80 deaths per day from malnutrition and disease.
 In addition to the direct abuse of the SS and the harsh conditions, people died from typhus epidemics and starvation.
 The number of inmates had peaked in 1944 with transports from evacuated camps in the east (such as Auschwitz), and the resulting overcrowding led to an increase in the death rate.